All Episodes

 There will be a militant reaction.

-And then Netanyahu's idea is: you don't fight the militants, you fight the governments that back them.
+And then Netanyahu's idea is you don't fight the militants, you fight the governments that back them.

-We're going to take out all those governments, and that is Lebanon, Syria, Iraq, Iran, Somalia, Sudan, and Libya.
+a week after 9-11 and he was shown the list of the seven wars in five years which was a neocon israel concoction combined we're going to take out all those governments and that is Lebanon, Syria, Iraq, Iran, Somalia, Sudan, and Libya.

 You know what?